dsolution-eu/the-card-demo/README.md

     - second plays along with first one only if user hovers on the central big image section of the card.

 ## Brownie Points
-1. After completing the HTML design, conver the design into React app
+1. After completing the HTML design, convert the design into React app
 2. Host the app on Heroku or Netlify.

 ## Duration